Haus des Meeres

 The Haus des Meeres (HdM, English: House of the Sea) is a public aquarium in Vienna, Austria.
-It is located in Esterhazy Park in downtown Mariahilf district, one block south of the busy Mariahilfer Straße.
+It is located in Esterhazy Park in the centre of Mariahilf district, one block south of the busy Mariahilfer Straße.
 The Haus des Meeres houses over ten thousand aquatic beings on an area of around 4000 m2 inside a tall concrete flak tower built during World War II.
 In 2012 the Haus des Meeres attracted a record high of 650,000 visitors.
 The Haus des Meeres is managed by Aqua Terra Zoo, a private non-profit organization which, according to its web site, receives only marginal financial support from municipal authorities.
 However, the maintenance costs for the former flak tower are paid by the taxpayer.

 Background

 The first public seawater aquarium in Vienna was opened in 1860 by Gustav Jäger.
 Jäger's aquarium, like its contemporaries, relied on regular delivery of natural seawater.
 It became a reality in 1854 with the construction of the Semmering railway linking Vienna with the Mediterranean coast.
 After two years of experimenting with small seawater tanks Jäger built a large aquarium for public display.
 He described the feelings of contemporary people who faced the unknown submarine world: "The first-time visitor ... cannot contain his inner excitement.
 His curiosity is so great that he can hardly enjoy the moment: I am sorry, but he looks so helpless, as if he has suddenly found himself among people whose language he neither speaks nor understands."
 Visitors sought new experience, but resisted believing what they saw behind the glass.
 The aquarium was a financial loss, and Jäger had to close it after four years of operation.